 Penn in the News

-Dean Lee Stetson of Admissions discusses the evaluation of student applications.
+Dean Lee Stetson of Admissions discusses the admissions process in the U.S.

-Elijah Anderson of the School of Arts and Sciences says teen pregnancy has roots in deeper socio-economic issues.
+Samuel Preston of the School of Arts and Sciences says that obesity has been figured in to long-term life projections.

 Fernando Pereira of the School of Engineering and Applied Science says a new program he developed will help users remember their attachments.

 James Orsini of the School of Veterinary Medicine discusses the cooling treatment being used on Barbaro.

 Dean Richardson of the School of Veterinary Medicine provides updates on Barbaro’s condition.

 Thomas Sugrue of the School of Arts and Sciences discussess Philadelphia's Greenbelt Knoll, one of the nation's first racially integrated housing developments.

 Jack Nagel of the School of Arts and Sciences says the value of the Internet for garnering political support for candidates is largely unknown.

 Martin Seligman of the School of Arts and Sciences is cited for his research on positive psychology.

 David Rudovsky of the Law School says the Constitution protects against specific instances of injustice.